 From Hawaii to Indonesia, the Red Sea to the Pacific coast of Canada, I’ve owned many pairs of fins, so when I say best scuba fins, I mean fins intended for diving and not snorkel fins.

 Want a list of 150 of the most unique nature and wildlife travel experiences?

 Anyone who dives, free dives and snorkels will know that the distinction between the three can be a meaningful one.

-If you are a serious snorkeler and want much higher performance fins for snorkeling, check out my Best Snorkel Fins for Serious Snorkelers review.
+If you are a serious snorkeler and want much higher-performance fins for snorkelling, check out my Best Snorkel Fins for Serious Snorkelers review.

 When you dive, and especially if you’re doing a drift dive or diving in strong currents, you need scuba fins that will be able to power you and your dive equipment effectively.

 The small, stubby snorkel fins you get on day trips or at all-inclusive resorts aren’t going to cut it.

 Deciding on the best scuba fins for you depends on a few factors, which this article will go into in detail, but they are undoubtedly one of the most important investments a diver makes.